Why Lawyers to the Rescue? Why Now?

 To accomplish its mission, Lawyers to the Rescue needs human resources, not just money.
 We need lawyers who are passionate about helping those in need to join us at our monthly pro bono clinics, which we hold at Miami’s Camillus House.
 There we sit down and counsel dozens of members of Miami’s homeless community on their various legal issues, ranging from outstanding bench warrants, to sealing criminal records, simplified dissolutions of marriages, immigration procedures, lack of documentation, personal injury and medical malpractice cases, child support, alimony, and probate and estate issues.

 Lawyers from varied areas of expertise join us, and we often find that lawyers are able to help in areas beyond their day-to-day experience in their profession.
-For example, a real estate attorney can provide basic legal guidance to our clients by helping them and us identify the areas of law necessary to providing them appropriate assistance.
-We call this process legal triage–because often the client him- or herself has no idea what kind of lawyer is needed to assist in a given situation.
+For example, a real estate attorney can provide basic legal guidance to our clients by helping them and us identify the areas of law necessary to provide them appropriate assistance.
+We call this process legal triage–because often the client has no idea what kind of lawyer is needed to assist in a given situation.
 Frequently, it takes various lawyers to help.
 Sometimes we determine that we cannot help, but we always try.